 Name Description DateTime The current system date and time in the format yyMMdd-HHmmss.
 Device.IPv4Address The device's IPv4 address.
 Device.IPv6Address The device's IPv6 address.
 Device.lpAddress The device's network IP address.
 Device.SystemName The device's hostname.
 FileCaptureKey The presence of this variable in a script indicates that the device configuration specified with the variable should be captured from the file system as part of the transfer task.
-FileTransferMethod Determines the file transfer method to be used for the config file upload.
+FileTransferMethod Determines the file transfer method to be used for the file transfer.
 Can be: SCP_SERVER, SCP_Client, SFTP_SERVER, SFTP_CLIENT, TFTP_SERVER.
+ReadTimeout Specifies how long WhatsConfigured should wait to read expected output after a command is issued.
 ScpClientDirectory The SCP client directory.
 ScpServerAddress The IP address of the SCP server.
 ScpServerPassword The password of the SCP server.
 ScpServerPort The port of the SCP server.
 ScpServerUserName The username required to connect to the SCP server.
 SftpClientDirectory The SFTP client directory.
 SftpServerAddress The IP address of the SFTP server.
 SftpServerPassword The password of the SFTP server.
 SftpServerPort The port of the SFTP server.
 SftpServerUserName The username required to connect to the SFTP server.
+TransferFileDirectory The directory of the specified transfer method (FileTransferMethod); either SCP_SERVER, SCP_Client, SFTP_SERVER, SFTP_CLIENT, TFTP_SERVER.
+If an invalid FileTransferMethod is entered, this defaults to the TFTP_SERVER directory.
+TransferFileName The name of the device and the time of the file transfer.